^

 • Ultrasound of the bladder.

-• Uroflowmetry is the determination of the flow rate of urine.
+• Uroflowmetry is the determination of the rate of urine flow.

-• Excretory urography.
-The first method is an X-ray of the body region at the level of the location of the kidneys, and the second is the X-ray of the kidneys and urinary tracts by intravenous radiocontrast.
+• Survey and excretory urography.
+The first method is an X-ray of the body area at the level of the kidneys, and the second is an X-ray of the kidneys and urinary tract using intravenous administration of a radiopaque substance.

-• Computer tomography is an x-ray method, which allows obtaining a layered image of tissues.
+• Computed tomography is an X-ray method that allows obtaining a layer-by-layer image of tissue.

-• Cystography is the radiography of the bladder after it has been filled with a special substance.
+• Cystography is an X-ray of the bladder after it has been filled with a special substance.

-• Urethrography - X-ray examination of the urethra after its filling with a special substance.
+• Urethrography is an X-ray examination of the urethra after filling it with a special substance.

-Instrumental diagnostics in combination with the results of the analyzes, allow us to draw conclusions about the possible causes of the disease state.
+Instrumental diagnostics, in combination with the results of the analyses, allow us to draw conclusions about the possible causes of the painful condition.

 Differential diagnosis

-Dysuric syndrome develops for many reasons, differential diagnosis can establish the true factors of the disease state.
-Pollakuria is most often compared with such disorders of the genitourinary system:
+Dysuric syndrome develops for many reasons, differential diagnostics allows to establish the true factors of the disease state.
+Pollakiuria is most often compared with the following disorders of the genitourinary system:

 Disease